Skip to content

 Check Used Furniture

-When purchasing used furniture, it is highly recommended to thoroughly inspect it for any signs of bed bugs before introducing it to your home.
+When purchasing used furniture, it is highly recommended to thoroughly inspect to try and find bed bugs before introducing it to your home.
 Take your time to examine the seams, crevices, and corners of the furniture for any indications of these pesky insects.
 Look out for tiny dark spots, shed skins, or even live bugs crawling around.
 By being vigilant and conducting a meticulous inspection, you can ensure a bug-free and comfortable addition to your living space.

 Seal Cracks and Crevices